Geonhee-LEE/geon.github.io/index.md

 - Undergraduate reseacher, RnD(Robot and DSP-Humanoid robot) laboratory, Seoul National Univ. of Science and Technology.
 2012
 - Reseacher, GangnamDynamics, Modulabs.
 2016
 - Reseacher, sHRI laboratory, KIST(Korea Institude of Science and Technology).
 2017
 - Graduate reseacher, NSCL(Nano system control laboratory), Seoul National Univ. of Science and Technology.
-2018

-### Experience
+(2018~)

 ### Award
 - IRC(Internatinal Robot Contest), Intelligent section 2nd, an award from the minister of Knowledge and Economy, Korea 2012